 The HCDC-ALC will provide one type of formula for the infants in care.
 This formula will be Parent's Choice Advantage.
-If this brand is not available in stores the center will substitute for a different brand.
 If dietary restrictions from a medical doctor requires another formula is needed, it will be provided after a doctor's note is received.
 Families can work with the Child Care Coordinator on this procedure.